jenciso/newblog/content/blog/embedding-asciinema-cast-in-your-hugo-site/index.md

 ---
 ```

+### Result

-* Finally, the result should show something like this:
+Finally, the result should show something like this:

 ```shell
 {{< asciinema key="249623" cols="158" rows="40" preload="1" speed="1" >}}